stefanoborini/book-the-software-company/01-the-software-company.md

 As we established in the introduction, if your company creates software of any kind, from basic scripts to complex applications, it is a software company.
 It is irrelevant that its core business is not software.
-While this seems to be a trivial point to make, my personal experience with multiple companies from manufacturing to pharmaceuticals points at how often this fundamental concept is downplayed.
+While this seems to be a trivial point to make, my experience with multiple companies (ranging from manufacturing to pharmaceuticals) points at how often this fundamental concept is downplayed.

-A software company carries a set of requirements to meet the goals of handling software.
-You need to handle the software production chain, which generally can be represented as follows:
+A software company carries a set of requirements to meet the goals of handling both the software product and the software production chain, which generally can be represented as follows:

-- handling of the runtime the software depends on (compilers, libraries etc).
+1. handling of the runtime the software depends on (compilers, libraries etc).
-- creation of the software product.
+2. creation of the software product.
-- documentation of the software product.
+3. documentation of the software product.
-- testing of the software product.
+4. testing of the software product.
-- handling of the infrastructure to perform testing, possibly hardware.
+5. handling of the infrastructure to perform testing, including hardware fixtures required for such task.
+6. handling auxilliary entities such as network, database, file storage.
-- handling the strategy for versioning and releases of the software, and their interactions.
+6. handling the strategy for versioning and releases of the software, and their interactions.
-- deployment of the software product, either in house, off-site (e.g. with third parties), or in the cloud.
+7. deployment of the software product, either in house, off-site (e.g. with third parties), or in the cloud.
-- interaction of the software product with your core business.
+8. interaction of the software product with the core business.
-- interaction of software development process with your core business process.
+9. interaction of software development process with the core business process.

 We will investigate each of these points in more details.

-# Handling the runtime
+# 1.1 Handling the runtime

 When you want to develop some software, you have to rely on external components of various nature, such as interpreters, compilers, or libraries.
+All together, these components form your runtime.
+Your product has either direct or indirect dependencies against this runtime, so that it cannot run without it.

-These components are either commercial products or opensource, and have different level of quality, documentation, bug tracking and user support.
-They might be pre-built as a binary, or need to be built from source within your company, therefore needing a well-known, reproducible build chain to ensure the quality and reliability of the resulting artefact.
+The components forming the runtime are either commercial products or opensource, and have different level of quality, documentation, bug tracking and user support.
+They might be pre-built as a binary, or need to be built from source within your company, therefore needing a well-known and reproducible build chain to ensure the quality and reliability of the resulting artefact.

-If you want a running product, you need to take care of your runtime as if it were a product in itself.
+If you want a running software product, you must take care of its runtime as if it were a product in itself.
 You must keep track of its changes, its affecting bugs, any backward compatibility breakages, platform inconsistencies or differences and so forth.
 This is not only a loose recommendation, it is an actual regulatory requirement in some industries, and a massive one in some